 Yoast also only knows exact keyword matches.
-In this example, I used our blog post 6 Stellar Ways to Automate Holiday Marketing Emails.
-Because Rank Math can pick up in slight variations of keywords, I used ‘automate holiday marketing email’ as the focus keyword, because I could either use ‘email’ or ‘emails’, and it would rank accordingly.
-With Yoast, until I pluralized the focus keyword to ‘automate holiday marketing emails’, I received a ‘bad’ score.
+In this example, I used our blog post, 6 Stellar Ways to Automate Holiday Marketing Emails.
+Because Rank Math can pick up in slight variations of keywords, I used ‘automate holiday marketing email’ as the focus keyword because I could either use ‘email’ or ‘emails,’ and it would rank accordingly.
+I received a’ bad’ score with Yoast until I pluralized the focus keyword to ‘automate holiday marketing emails,’

 PROS: Gives you a score out of 100, which I personally prefer over Yoast’s ranking system because it assigns a more tangible value and way to improve your score.

 CONS: No discernible cons at the time of publication.

 It’s important to remember that the colors and/or numbers aren’t the only thing that matters at the end of the day.
 While they help guide you in creating SEO-friendly content, your content shouldn’t solely focus on getting a green light or a 100.
 Focus on creating engaging, easy to read content that your audience craves, and less on whether or not an SEO WordPress plugin thinks it’s great.

 The Winner: In this round, I have to give it to Rank Math for their flexibility regarding keyword matching and their numbered rating system.